 No. You cannot get COVID-19 from the vaccine.
 That’s because the vaccine does not use live virus and therefore cannot cause COVID-19.

-Can I get COVID-19 after the first dose of the vaccine?
+Can I get COVID-19 after the first dose of the Pfizer or Moderna vaccine?

-The first dose of vaccine only offers some protection from getting the virus; thus, the recommendation is to receive two doses to be protected.
-Both Pfizer and Moderna say their vaccines are approximately 95% effective when both doses are taken.
+The first dose of the Pfizer and Moderna vaccines only offer some protection from getting the virus; thus, the recommendation is to receive two doses to be protected.

 If I get vaccinated, do I need to continue to wear a mask, wash my hands, and watch my distance?

 Yes.
-At this time, it is recommended that even if you get vaccinated, you should continue to wear a mask, wash your hands, physically distance at least six feet apart and avoid large gatherings (especially indoors) likely until most people are immune to COVID-19 and cases in the community have decreased significantly.
+At this time, it is recommended that even if you get vaccinated, you should continue to wear a mask (even two masks), wash your hands, physically distance at least six feet apart and avoid large gatherings (especially indoors) likely until most people are immune to COVID-19 and cases in the community have decreased significantly.

 If I refuse the vaccine now, can I change my mind later once it is FDA-approved?